Redocly/redocly-cli-cookbook/custom-plugin-decorators/update-example-dates/README.md

   dates-plugin/update-example-dates: on
 ```

-Given the following API description, the decorator will replace `$DateTimeNow` with the current date and `$DateTimeNow + 7d` with the date in a week:
+Given the following API description, the decorator will replace `$DateTimeNow` with the current date and `$DateTimeNow + 7d` with the date a week from now:

 ```yaml
 openapi: 3.1.0